tfiers/phd/_sources/md/reader_guide.md

 The Hypothesis sidebar also allows you to make page-wide notes, and to see and reply to others' annotations.

 Hypothesis annotations belong to a 'group'.
 By default, they go in the 'Public' group.
-I made a private group for this project, which you can join [here](https://hypothes.is/groups/GNPzGXJn/voltage-to-wiring).
+I made a private group for this project, which you can [join here](https://hypothes.is/groups/GNPzGXJn/voltage-to-wiring).

+You can also directly suggest edits to a page (via a GitHub pull request), by clicking on "<i class="fas fa-pencil-alt"></i> suggest edit" behind the GitHub icon <i class="fab fa-github"></i> at the top of the page.